 Support for Doctors

-If doctors are looking for support there are a range of organisations, services and websites which can offer help.
-The links on our new webpages signpost support available: Support for Doctors
+There are a range of organisations, services and websites which offer help and support to doctors.
+The AoMRC website signposts support available: Support for Doctors

 Here is a link to Carrie’s blog which explains the thinking behind this initiative: Carrie MacEwen Blogpost – December 2018

-We recognise that the list of organisations and resources will not be comprehensive.
-We want to keep the information live and refreshed so if you think there are organisations which we should include please send the details including the appropriate web-link to firstname.lastname@example.org
+The AoMRC recognise that the list of organisations and resources will not be comprehensive.
+They want to keep the information live and refreshed so if you think there are organisations which they should include please send the details including the appropriate web-link to email@example.com

 CPR in Schools

 #CPRinSchools is a national initiative for trainee healthcare professionals to teach cardiopulmonary resuscitation to children in schools.
 This initiative has gained significant support nationally from both senior and junior doctors including the UKFPO, GMC and Royal Colleges.
 So far, training has been delivered to over 1000 school children and has gained newspaper coverage and significant support on social media (contact @marinasoltan_ if you want to know more).